The Loans Canada team sits down with Gary Schwartz of the Canadian Lenders Association to talk about open banking.

 Loans Canada: The Country's Best Loan Comparison Platform

 Building credit is hard, but so is maintaining it.
-This is why it’s so important to understand not only how credit scores are calculated but also the financial habits that can negatively impact credit ratings.
+This is why it’s so important to understand not only how credit scores are calculated but also the financial habits that can negatively impact your credit.

 The five factors that are considered in the calculation of credit scores are payment history, credit utilization, credit length, credit mix, and new credit inquiries.
 Read on to learn more about each of these factors and how they can help or hurt credit health.

-By you consistently pay off your credit cards and loans in full and on time, you can build a positive payment history.
+By consistently paying off your credit cards and loans in full and on time, you can build a positive payment history.
 Payment history accounts for about 35% of how a credit score is calculated.

 - Late bills – Paying bills late looks bad to lenders.
 The later you pay, the worse a credit score can be.